DatWins/papercss/exampleSite/content/about.md

 author = "Hugo Authors"
 +++

 This is my daily journal at my workplace.
-I create this diary to help me remember how I handled situations at my job.T
+I create this diary to help me remember how I handled situations at my job.